Tracardi/argocd/README.md

 # Installation

-Tracardi can be installed using installation scripts or as ARGOCD deployment.
-Currently argoCD deployment is being developed.
+Tracardi can be installed using installation scripts.

 ## Prerequisites